cdlib/eschol-ui/README.md

 3. Test any UI changes and/or additions on small screens, not just at the large screen desktop sizes.
 At a minimum, load a layout within a desktop browser's "responsive design mode" and preferrably, load it in your phone's browser at the same URL used during the Watch process.

+4. Create styles using the same conventions highlighted in [Working With Styles](https://github.com/cdlib/eschol-ui#working-with-styles).
+Refer to [this Sass style guide](https://css-tricks.com/sass-style-guide) for more examples of Sass conventions used in the UI Library.
+The Sass linter will remind you if you deviate from these patterns.

-4. Use Sass variables and utilities in component/object styles as much as possible, instead of recreating new values.
+5. Use Sass variables and utilities when writing component/object styles as much as possible.
 For example, if you need to add margin to an element, use a Sass spacing variable, like `$spacing-md` instead of an arbitrary value, like "12px".
-In some cases, the sass linter will remind you if sass variables are not used, such as with setting colors.
+In some cases, the sass linter will remind you to set values with sass variables, such as with setting colors.

-5. Avoid inlining styles in the HTML using the style attribute - `<div style="...">`.
+6. Avoid inlining styles in the HTML using the style attribute - `<div style="...">`.
 This is a CSS antipattern and may be [considered a security risk](https://developers.google.com/web/fundamentals/security/csp/#inline_code_is_considered_harmful) and get blocked in the browser due to HTML's Content Security Policy.

-6. Minify any new images before adding to the UI Library (for icons) or the eScholarship static server (for content-based images).
+7. Minify any new images before adding to the UI Library (for icons) or the eScholarship static server (for content-based images).
 There are many free [online image optimization services](https://enviragallery.com/9-best-free-image-optimization-tools-for-image-compression/) to choose from.

-7. Write CSS selectors in the [BEM method](https://css-tricks.com/bem-101) to help keep styles scoped to each component and CSS specificity flat.

-8. Follow [this Sass style guide](https://css-tricks.com/sass-style-guide) when writing Sass.
-A Sass linter during the Watch and Build processes will warn you if the Sass isn't following these conventions.

-9. UI elements [do not need to look exactly the same](http://dowebsitesneedtolookexactlythesameineverybrowser.com) across the [supported browsers](https://github.com/cdlib/eschol-ui#supported-browsers), but they should render as close as possible to the eScholarship design and UX specifications.